openshift-pipelines/pipeline-service/gitops/README.md

 # Purpose

-This directory contains the manifests used to automate the installation of operators and other components leveraged by Pipelines-service on the workload clusters.
+This directory contains the manifests used to automate the installation of operators and other components leveraged by Pipeline Service on the workload clusters.
 It provides an opinionated approach to managing their configuration based on GitOps principles.

 ## Why GitOps?

-We want to make the onboarding experience to use Pipelines-service as easy and customizable as possible.
-With that in mind, Pipelines-service is built around the principles of GitOps.
+We want to make the onboarding experience to use Pipeline Service as easy and customizable as possible.
+With that in mind, Pipeline Service is built around the principles of GitOps.
 Using kustomize, users will be able to set up, modify and update cluster resources without having to disrupt their existing setup.
 We provide base kustomization.yaml files to help get started, so that users can then add their customizations in the overlay/kustomization.yaml files.

 ## Prerequisites